PiNet/PiNet.github.io/articles/troubleshooting/overclock-issues.md

 Overclocking issues
 ======

+**No longer an issue with current versions of PiNet**

-PiNet by default overclocks your Raspberry Pis to "Turbo" mode.
+Previous version of PiNet by default overclocks your Raspberry Pis to "Turbo" mode.
 This provides a boost to performance with little if any tradeoff.
 This is supported by the Raspberry Pi foundation and for most users is not an issue.